-This bill would instead require Cal Grant Program awards to be awarded without regard to age, sex, race, color, religion, ancestry ethnic group identification, national origin, disability, medical condition, marital status, or sexual orientation.
+This bill would instead require Cal Grant Program awards to be awarded without regard to age, sex, race, color, religion, ethnic group identification, national origin, disability, or sexual orientation.

 (13) Existing law prohibits the funds of a community college district, California State University, or University of California to be used for membership with, or for any participation involving a financial payment or contribution to, any private organization which membership practices are discriminatory on the basis of race, creed, color, sex, religion, or national origin.